 The no-claims bonus system is a premium-level system that practically every Swiss car insurer uses to calculate its premiums.
-When you take out third-party, partially comprehensive or fully comprehensive insurance for your car, you are assigned in each case to a particular bonus level.
+When you take out third-party and casco insurance (partial casco or comprehensive insurance) for your car, you are assigned in each case to a particular bonus level.
 The lower the bonus level, the lower the premium you pay.
 The amount of your premium depends not only on the type of car you drive, but also on you, the driver.

 Both the basic premium and your bonus level influence your insurance premium.

 Basic premium: The basic premium depends on the model of car you drive and its level of equipment, and on whether it is purchased or leased.